Papineau-Cameron: History

+In 1992, the townships of Papineau and Cameron amalgamated, thus forming the municipal township of Papineau-Cameron.

 In 2007, Papineau-Cameron, along with the town of Mattawa and the townships of Bonfield, Mattawan and Calvin cooperated to create a newly branded Mattawa Voyageur Country tourist region in order to promote the area.

 Communities

 The township includes the communities of Klock, Morel, and Rankin.